codecygen/046_React-Class_Based_Components/README.md

 componentWillUnmount() =======> Called right before the component is unmounted. (removed from DOM) =======> Equivalent to CLEANUP function =======> useEffect(() => { return() => {...}}, [])

 - React-ContextAPI_Equivalent-Class_Based_Components

+This works with only one context per component for in class based compoenents

+- React-Error_Boundaries-Class_Based_Components

+Error Boundary is used to prevent app to crash when it throws an error.
+So you handle the error in a more elegant way.

+componentDidCatch method can be added to any class based component and when it is added, it turns the class into Error Boundary.

+You can wrap around more than 1 component for Error Boundaries.

+Here in this example, we create ErrorBoundary.js, inside "UserFinder" component, we wrap "Users" component with "ErrorBoundary", then inside "Users" component we put the "componentDidUpdate" method to catch the error.
+In this scenario, we throw an error when the filter result cannot find anything.
+The result will be show on console as "Uncaught Error: No users provided!" but app will not crash and show a paragraph writing "Something went wrong!".